tup-sar/sna-mesopotamia/README.md

 This repository contains four scripts I developed to retrieve and treat prosopographical information from the documents of the Old Babylonian set of documents, the so-called archive of Nūr-Šamaš, with the goal of disambiguating personal names and identifications.

+If you want to run it in your machine, create a folder to receive the project.
+In that folder, create subfolders "Python_Notebooks", "Processing_Input", and "Processing_Output".

+In each script, there are variables to receive the run date of the script.
+At some point, I'll probably automate this, but for the moment this must be alteres manually.
+I'm so sorry for the inconvenience.

 The work was developed as a research project funded by the São Paulo State Foundation (grant number 2021/01363-6), active from October 1, 2021, to September 30, 2023.
 The work on the scripts began in 2016, when I was a fellow at the Paris Institute for Advanced Study (2016-2017).
 Three papers were published that use the scripts (or the previous version of them) in this repository: